airdcpp-web/airdcpp-apisocket-js/README.md

 Please post any bugs or questions you may have on the issue tracker.

+## Prerequisites

+You must have [Node.js](https://nodejs.org) installed for using the API connector.

+If you are going to use the connector in browser environment, see [AirDC++ Web UI](https://github.com/airdcpp-web/airdcpp-webui/blob/master/src/services/SocketService.js) for example usage.

 ## Getting started

-Save the latest release by running
+Add the connector as dependency to an existing Node project by running

 ``npm install airdcpp-apisocket --save``

-You must have [Node.js](https://nodejs.org) installed first.
-If you are unfamiliar with writing code for Node.js, you can check out [this beginners tutorial](http://blog.modulus.io/absolute-beginners-guide-to-nodejs).
+If you are unfamiliar with writing code for [Node.js](https://nodejs.org), you can check out [this beginners tutorial](http://blog.modulus.io/absolute-beginners-guide-to-nodejs).

 ## Development tips